|| VIRGINIA SHRM STATE COUNCIL respects

 In addition to full-time students, part- time students meeting certain criteria may now also use the program.
 Students must be STEM majors, at least a rising college sophomore at the time of internship, and attending a Virginia college or community or be a Virginia resident if attending an out-of- state school.
 The minimum grade point average for consideration is 2.7 on a four-point scale.

-Commonwealth STEM Industry Internship Program (CSIIP) offers a no-cost, centralized, online application system that allows Virginia undergraduate college students majoring in STEM the ability to search and apply for paid, STEM-related internships with Virginia companies.
+Click Here to learn more about the Commonwealth STEM Industry Internship Program (CSIIP) that offers a no-cost, centralized, online application system that allows Virginia undergraduate college students majoring in STEM the ability to search and apply for paid, STEM-related internships with Virginia companies.
 Additionally, it provides Virginia companies with year-round free access to a large state-wide pool of qualified students for their internship opportunities.
 Students provide one comprehensive application that can be reviewed by companies throughout the state.

-SHRM Annual Conference & Exhibition for the 2014 SHRM
+SHRM 2015 Annual Conference & Exhibition Las Vegas

 For additional information and registration